Download Careers360 App

 Causes of Anaemia

 To survive, the body needs RBCs.
-They move haemoglobin, a sophisticated protein that binds to iron atoms.
+They need haemoglobin, a protein that binds to iron atoms.
 From the lungs, these molecules transport oxygen to the rest of the body.
 Low RBC counts and anaemia can be brought on by a variety of medical disorders.
 Some common grounds are discussed below:

 Contributing Factors